secureCodeBox/documentation/docs/contributing/integrating-a-hook/integration-tests.md

 );
 ```

-At first, we start our scan function, and we feed it with a scan name, the specific scan command and a list of parameters
-for the scan.
+At first, we start our scan function, and we feed it with a scan name (`test-scan-read-write-hook`), the specific scan command (`test-scan`) and a list of parameters (`[]`) for the scan.
 Likely, you can copy them from an example.
 Note that you must refer to your targeted demo-app via
 `name.demp-apps.svc` if it is installed in the "demo-apps" namespace.
 **Please don't use any external websites (like google.com) in your integration tests!**